 Help us craft a vision for maintaining New York City!

-Hot Air is the sixth program of Maintaining, a year-long inquiry into strengthening New York City’s physical and social infrastructure.
+Hot Air was the sixth program of Maintaining, a year-long inquiry into strengthening New York City’s physical and social infrastructure.

 Share your ideas about how to care for New York City’s public assets.